AaltoSciComp/docker-fgci-benchmark/README.md

 All results are compared against a reference result run on a Dell PowerEdge C4130 machine with 2x14 core Xeon E5 2680 v4 2.40 GHz processors and 128 GB of DDR4-2400 memory.

-Results are stored in /results.
+Results are stored in /results as JSON files.
+There will also be output from running hardinfo, /proc/cpuinfo, GROMACS and CP2K.
 There are also histograms in /results/histograms.